-We aim to process applications within 28 working days.
-We therefore advise you to apply at least six weeks before the date you need your results.
+If we receive an accurate and complete application form we will aim to complete your application within 20 working days.
+We therefore advise you to apply at least four weeks before the date you need your results..

 If you’ve lost your OCR certificate, you can apply online for a replacement or a certifying statement.
 You’ll need to complete the application form online.
 We will then search for your records and send you: